nikclayton/powercoders.org/site/content/city/lausanne-003.md

   We started with a new team in Lausanne; Coline Sauzet as Social Lead, Hélène Portier as Teaching Lead, and Hussam Allaham as Program Manager.
-We received a lot of applications, and chose 18 participants (15 male/ 3 female).
-The school started on April 23, and after 3 months of hard work all of our participants celebrated the graduation on July 20.
+We received a many applications and chose 18 participants (15 men/ 3 women).
+The school started on April 23, and after 3 months of hard work all of our participants celebrated their graduation on July 20.
 Now 15 are starting their internships, 2 have apprenticeships, and 1 has a job.
 A big "thank you" to all the trainers, coaches and companies for their support.

   ![](/img/students-lausanne.jpg)

   Graduation: 20.
 July 2018

   We keep track on how our participants are doing.
 Here a summary: